jamiew/jamiedubs.com/_posts/2021-10-07-how-to-partybid-on-a-foundation-collection-piece.md

 You'll need to do a few things, and some technical savvy is required:

 1. Dig up the NFT contract address, token ID and auction ID
-2. Deploy a PartyBid contract instance
+2. Deploy a PartyBid contract instance using Etherscan
 3. ~~Deploy your own version of the [custom web frontend](https://github.com/shahruz/defparty)~~ – **UPDATE:** thanks to SteveK, the partybid.app frontend now supports custom contracts

 If you're into this or have any questions, feel free to join us on the new [Definitely Crypto discord server](https://discord.gg/rJu3G58aRh) – "a place for friends" (and hackers, designers, writers, musicians, businesspeoples, activists, lawyers, vandals and anyone else who likes making stuff and having fun)